epfl-cs358/2025sp-turboslam/esp32/microros_rplidar_c1/README.md

-This is a fork of https://github.com/guido57/ESP32_RPLIDAR_C1_ROS but that uses the original SLAMTEC library (ported to ESP32, source: https://github.com/gfvalvo/SlamtecLidarESP32/tree/main).
+This is a fork of https://github.com/guido57/ESP32_RPLIDAR_C1_ROS.

 IMPORTANT FOR SUCESSFUL BUILD: